Google Named Our Category. Here's the Layer Underneath It.

 What a sample of 1.87 million monitors knows

-I should explain what the precision layer has been doing while the rest of the press caught up.
+The precision layer has been doing quieter work while the rest of the press caught up.

 In a same-day snapshot on May 24, 2026, the sample of active Visualping monitors reached 1,874,911 jobs.
 In that same snapshot, 58.8 percent were owned by a team or workspace rather than a personal account.
-The precision layer is mostly an organizational capability.
+In this snapshot, a majority of active monitors were team- or workspace-owned.

 In a separate profiled sample of 152,221 accounts, 11.4 percent come from companies with ten thousand or more employees.
-The largest enterprises were already paying for this work before Google named it.
+Some accounts in the profiled sample were associated with very large companies before Google's announcement.

 "When we've done this with, like, ChatGPT, it doesn't not give us answers.
 It will give us a change of changes, and it will say, oh, this was changed to this, from this to this.
 But then when we go and manually look it up, it's wrong."